Rishab-Sudhir/Grumble-WebApp/README.md

 Lincoln - Intergration

+Progress so far:

-Uses basic django (in python) for sign in flow and email authorization.
-Front end is done in html and css.
+Used basic django (in python) for sign in flow and email authorization.

+Currently working on front end using html and css.